 SSL means Secure Sockets Layer, and it’s one kind of encryption that websites use to keep private data secure.
-An SSL is a certificate that is added to your website to encrypt the site, tell browsers who you are, and give a reassurance that all is well.
+An SSL certificate is added to your website to encrypt the site, tell browsers who you are, and give a reassurance that all is well.
 It creates a security bridge for any information in the transmission to be transmitted safely, and guarantees that there are no uninvited visitors listening in.

 SSL is not new.
 Whenever sensitive information is processed (like personal client info or credit card data), pages are encrypted with SSL.
 Until now, you’d pretty much only see SSL on pages that process secure customer data or financial information – like when you fill out a form or buy something online.

 You can easily tell if a website is SSL secure because the URL will begin with HTTPS (the S is for “secure”) and have a lock icon next to it.
 We all have been taught to look for the lock before we share sensitive information.
 The lock indicates that the information on the page is encrypted, so a hacker cannot steal that data as it passes over the web to the merchant or website owner.